sxfly99/FGRestore/README.md

 ## Usage

-The `FGResQInferenceModel` provides two main functionalities: scoring a single image and comparing a pair of images.
+The `FGResQ` provides two main functionalities: scoring a single image and comparing a pair of images.

 ### Initialize the Scorer

-First, import and initialize the `FGResQInferenceModel`.
+First, import and initialize the `FGResQ`.

 ```python
 from model.FGResQ import FGResQ